One kinky doctor + one indecent proposal = one life-changing week in Paris --- For the print and ebook versions, click

-When she isn’t putting pen to paper crafting sensual stories filled with supernatural and intelligent, larger-than-life lovers, she spends time with her beyond-supportive husband, two wonderful sons and three loving but needy cats.
+When she isn’t putting pen to paper crafting sensual stories filled with supernatural and intelligent, larger-than-life lovers, she spends time with her beyond-supportive husband, two wonderful sons and two loving but needy cats.

 Her debut novel, Symphony of Light and Winter, finished second for Best New Paranormal Series of 2013 in Paranormal Cravings’ Battle of the Books and received a third place award for Best New Paranormal Romance of 2013 in The Paranormal Romance Guild’s Reviewers Choice Awards.